virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 - `markup` - value to initialize the field's display.
 The default value is "*'undefined'*".

 ### spinner
-Enhanced input field for entering numeric values, with up/down buttons and arrow keys handling.
+The enhanced input field for entering numeric values, with up/down buttons and arrow keys handling.

 <center>![spinner](/img/spinner.jpg)</center>